PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Implementation Details

 \subsubsection{Reference Agent Approach}

-One of the key innovations in PB² is our reference agent mechanism, which provides a stable performance benchmark without requiring access to an expert policy or ground-truth reward function.
+One of the key innovations in PB² is our anchor agent mechanism, which provides a stable performance benchmark without requiring access to an expert policy or ground-truth reward function.
 This section details the complete implementation of this approach.

-The reference agent (indexed as agent 0 in our implementation) is trained to maximize only the current reward model without any diversity bonus:
+The anchor (indexed as agent 0 in our implementation) is trained to maximize only the current reward model without any diversity bonus:

 The reward model $r_\phi$ is continuously updated based on human preference feedback.
-After each reward model update, we track the reference agent's expected return under the new reward function:
+After each reward model update, we track the anchor's expected return under the new reward function:

-In practice, this expectation is approximated by maintaining a running average of episode returns for the reference agent over a window of recent episodes.
+In practice, this expectation is approximated by maintaining a running average of episode returns for the anchor over a window of recent episodes.

-The other agents in the population (indexed 1 through $N-1$) are trained with the following objective:
+The other agents in the population (indexed 1 through $N - 1$) are trained with the following objective:

-Where: \begin{itemize} \item $\lambda$ is the diversity coefficient (typically 0.5) \item $\alpha$ is the performance threshold (approximately 0.9 in our implementation) \item $\mathbbm{1}_{[R_\phi(\tau) \geq \alpha \cdot R_{\text{ref}}]}$ is an indicator function that equals 1 when the agent's expected return is at least $\alpha$ times the reference return \item $q_\psi(i|\tau)$ is the discriminator that predicts which policy generated a trajectory \end{itemize}
+Where: \begin{itemize} \item $\lambda$ is the diversity coefficient (typically 0.25 for locomotion tasks, 0.5 for navigation) \item $\alpha$ is the performance threshold (0.9 in our implementation) \item $\mathds{1}_{[R_\phi(\tau) \geq \alpha \cdot R_{\text{ref}}]}$ is an indicator function that equals 1 when the agent's expected return is at least $\alpha$ times the anchor return \item $q_\psi(i|s)$ is the discriminator that predicts which agent generated a given state \end{itemize}

-In our implementation, we track the recent performance of each agent and apply the diversity bonus only when an agent's performance exceeds the threshold relative to the reference agent.
+In practice, the discriminator $q_\psi(i|s)$ is implemented as a neural network that takes states as input and outputs a probability distribution over the $N$ agents.
+The diversity reward $\log q_\psi(i|s)$ is computed for each state encountered during training and added to the extrinsic reward $r_\phi(s,a)$ when the performance constraint is satisfied.
+In our implementation, we track the recent performance of each agent and apply the diversity bonus only when an agent's performance exceeds the threshold relative to the anchor.
 This performance-constrained diversity mechanism ensures that exploration through diversity is only encouraged when it doesn't significantly compromise task performance.